← Back to Archive

 Abstract

-This working draft presents a practical guide to HMRC's Making Tax Digital for Income Tax Self Assessment (MTD-ITSA) regime, written for self-employed workers, landlords, and their professional advisers.
+A practical guide to HMRC's Making Tax Digital for Income Tax Self Assessment (MTD-ITSA) regime, written for self-employed workers, landlords, and their professional advisers.
 From April 2026, self-employed workers and landlords with gross qualifying income above £50,000 are required to maintain digital records and submit quarterly updates to HMRC using approved software.
 The book covers: the distinction between quarterly updates and tax returns; scope and threshold calculations; the full MTD compliance year including quarterly submissions and year-end adjustments; common income and expense recording errors; software misclassification risks across QuickBooks, FreeAgent, and Xero; legitimate expense claims frequently under-claimed; capital allowances and year-end adjustments; compliance risk signals and HMRC's Connect system; record-keeping templates; and a thirty-day action plan for the first quarterly deadline.
-The manuscript draws on HMRC's published administrative data, including the Measuring Tax Gaps 2025 report, and situates MTD within the broader context of UK tax gap reduction policy.
-WORKING DRAFT NOTICE: This manuscript is pending technical review by a qualified UK tax adviser.
-All figures, thresholds, deadlines, and rules should be verified against current HMRC guidance at gov.uk before being relied upon.
+The book draws on HMRC's published administrative data, including the Measuring Tax Gaps 2025 report, and situates MTD within the broader context of UK tax gap reduction policy.

 Keywords & Topics